-- (d) the effect of any currency exchange differences arising on the contractual service margin; and - (e) the amount recognised in profit or loss because of services received in the period, determined by the allocation of the contractual service margin remaining at the end of the reporting period (before any allocation) over the current and remaining coverage period of the group of reinsurance contracts held, applying paragraph B119. - 3.3 Issue 3: Suggested modifications relating to reinsurance contracts boundaries - 134 IFRS 17.63 refers to IFRS 17.34 in order to set the boundaries of insurance contracts held.
+- 81 We refer to "Appendix 1: application of specific provisions on reinsurance contracts held (IFRS 17.60-.70)" presenting a simulation of the specific provisions relating to the accounting of reinsurance contracts held.
+It appears complex to amend these provisions that will eventually modify the general provisions in order to reflect a proper recognition and measurement of reinsurance contracts. - 82 IFRS 17.63 refers to IFRS 17.34 in order to set the boundaries of insurance contracts held.
 This boundaries end with those of reinsurance contracts issued rather than with those of underlying liabilities.
 We suggest amending IFRS 17.63 in order to align the boundaries of insurance contracts held with those of recognised underlying contracts.